joaoschoen/rest-echo-base-api/README.md

 The secondary objective is that this API is a boilerplate for any database implementation, so it cannot connect to any database, it is only concerned with the treatment of http requests, thus it knows how to use all

+# **Important:** This is a warning message.

+This code is not made with the intention of being safe and should not be used in a serious application as is, reason why all the mentions to passwords use the "BadExample" text, there is no authentication yet, I will be implementing it in the future though.

+This is a learning project, by the end of it I want to have a fully functional and safe API that could be used as an example of how to do things in golang without having to search too much for it and also as a repository of my knowledge of how to do things in golang.

 ## Features

 - MVC pattern for project structure
 - Routing with multiple files and folders
 - JSON format for data interchange
 - Documentation using Swagger 2.0
+- Unit testing with 100% coverage

 ## Libs used